laravel-presets/inertia/README.md

 # To-do

 - Add a React scaffolding
-- Add an authentication scaffolding
+- Add an authentication scaffolding with tests